Alphecca, a jewel in the Northern Crown

-Category: Space Hits: 2Dionysus god of wine, and Ariadne, a Minoan princess, from around 400-375 BC, pictured on the side of an old wine bowl from Thebes.
+Category: Space Hits: 3Dionysus god of wine, and Ariadne, a Minoan princess, from around 400-375 BC, pictured on the side of an old wine bowl from Thebes.
 The star Alphecca represents a jewel in Ariadne’s crown.
 Image via Wikimedia Commons.

 Stars often have many names.
 You might hear people call the brightest star in the constellation Corona Borealis by the names Alphecca, or Gemma, or Alpha Coronae Borealis or simply Alpha Cor Bor.
 The other proper name for Alphecca – Gemma – means gem or jewel.
 On a dark June night under a dark sky, this star lives up to its name, sparkling within a noticeable semicircle of stars, the constellation Corona Borealis aka the Northern Crown.
 In the lore of the skies, this C-shaped constellation represents the crown or wreath worn by Ariadne, an ancient Minoan princess.